igemsoftware2021/dna-is-synthesizable/README.md

 Username from the IDT account.
 This parameter doesn't have any value by default.

+**Note: Don't commit secrets to git history in production!**

+When deploying in production, use [GitHub secrets][secrets] or a similar security mechanism to prevent leaking of access credentials and data.

 #### input-password

 Password from the IDT account.
 This parameter doesn't have any value by default.

+**Note: Don't commit secrets to git history in production!**

+When deploying in production, use [GitHub secrets][secrets] or a similar security mechanism to prevent leaking of access credentials and data.

 #### input-client-id

 ClientID from the IDT API account.
 This parameter doesn't have any value by default.

+**Note: Don't commit secrets to git history in production!**

+When deploying in production, use [GitHub secrets][secrets] or a similar security mechanism to prevent leaking of access credentials and data.

 #### input-client-secret

 ClientSecret from the IDT API account.
 This parameter doesn't have any value by default.

+**Note: Don't commit secrets to git history in production!**

+When deploying in production, use [GitHub secrets][secrets] or a similar security mechanism to prevent leaking of access credentials and data.

 #### output-alert

-This boolean could be selected if you want to break your pipeline if one of the sequences aren't synthesizable by IDT.
-In that way, the machine will alert you that some sequence is problematic and don't continue the process.
+This flag can be enabled to break your pipeline if one of the sequences isn't synthesizable by IDT.
+That way, the machine will alert you that some sequence is problematic.

 Default: `false`

 ### Usage